 Good Luck With Your First Gig!

-Now that you know exactly what you need to do in order to land web design clients, it’s time to get started.
+Now that you know exactly what you need to do in order to onboard new web design clients, it’s time to get started.
 The competition can be fierce for web designers, but there are so many resources and tools that make it much easier for you to gain the credibility you need and meet the right people.

 Keep in mind that slow and steady wins the race, so it’s sensible to take on simpler projects (that are also easier to get hired for) at the beginning and gradually widen your work scope to more advanced projects with higher demands.